You just poured everything you had into an epic piece of content.

 We all know that social media reach isn’t what it used to be.
 If you want to get your posts in front of a large portion of your social audience, it’s gonna take a few tries.

-That’s where a social media calendar comes in.
+That’s where a social media calendar, a useful content distribution tool, comes into play.
 And yes, you probably know you should use one – but do you?
 For every post?
 You never slack?

 That’s what I thought.